ParanoidUser/codewars-handbook/kata/6-kyu/tank-truck/README.md

 # [Tank Truck](https://www.codewars.com/kata/tank-truck "https://www.codewars.com/kata/55f3da49e83ca1ddae0000ad")

 To introduce the problem think to my neighbor who drives a tanker truck.
-The level indicator is down and he is worried because he does not know if he will be able to make deliveries.
+The level indicator is down, and he is worried because he does not know if he will be able to make deliveries.
 We put the truck on a horizontal ground and measured the height of the liquid in the tank.